leocruz130/cse15l-lab-reports/week-3-lab-report.md

 ![tests](images/tests.PNG)

-The ``@Test`` code line signifies to JUnit that the method under it is a test and through the screenshot its clear that passedTestReversed() passed and failedTestReversed() failed.
+The ``@Test`` code line signifies to JUnit that the method under it is a test and through the screenshot its clear that passedTestReversed() passed because there was either nothing to reverse or that an array of size one is already reversed in a way.
+The failedTestReversed() failed because we expected the int array to be reversed but in reality we got an array that consisted of {3,0}.
 The symptom shown in the failed tests shows that when the array is length more than 1 fails to produce a new reversed array.
+Being able to understand how and why a symptom happens in code is one of the key motivations to fix my code.
 In the following code snippets I'll detail the before and after code change required to fix it.

 ### Before